HackerUniverse/Reconcobra/README.md

 - ./installer.sh
 - ReconCobra will integrate as system software
 - Dependencies will be handled automatically
+- Software needs Sed, Awk, Nmap, Bash on Kali for Kali
+- Software needs minigw and Sed, Awk, Nmap, Bash on Windows for Windows

 # Standalone
 - perl reconcobra.pl